paulstothard/helpful_commands/README.md

 The following used `find` to generate a list of `.vcf.gz` files, which is then sorted based on sample number using `sort`.

-The files in this example are named `DNA-1.vcf.gz`, `DNA-2.vcf.gz`, etc and the `sort` is used to sort based on the number appearing after the first `-` in the filename.
+The files in this example are named `DNA-1.vcf.gz`, `DNA-2.vcf.gz`, etc. and the `sort` is used to sort based on the number appearing after the first `-` in the filename.

 ```bash
 find . -name "*.vcf.gz" -type f -print0 | sort -z -k2,2n -t- | \